 Step 6: Watch Carefully for Hadron Collision Results

 Watch carefully for any signs of impact.
-The particles will be travelling at 99.99% the speed of light, meaning that you will not have long to wait until the collision takes place.
+The particles will be traveling at 99.99% the speed of light, meaning that you will not have long to wait until the collision takes place.

 Step 7: Diversify